Action Node

 Type

 The type of the Action Node.
-This defines how the Action Node will be executed.
+This defines how the Action Node will be run.
 Supported types are:

-- the script associated with the Action Node will be executed when the Node is processed during the Dialogue Sequence.
+• Script - the script associated with the Action Node will be run when the Node is processed during the Dialogue Sequence.
 This is the most flexible way of defining Action Nodes.

 Action Script

-The action script to execute when the Action Node is processed.
+The action script to run when the Action Node is processed.
 These are stored in the Action Store.

 print("Advancing time by %s" % [values[0]])